don-patterson/recipes/public/list/Asian Sesame Noodle Bowl.md

 - 1 tsp crushed red chillis (2 for medium)
 - optional: sesame seeds

-## Directions
+## Prep
-1. rinse rice noodles, submerge in boiling water in a pot, add lid and turn off the heat
-2. let the noodles stand for 4 minutes in the hot pot, then drain and rinse with cold water and set aside
+1. Halve (or quarter the thick parts) the carrots lengthwise and thinly slice into half moons
+2. Chop the bok choy into 1 inch pieces
-3. meanwhile thinly slice the carrots lengthwise, then cut into ~2inch strips
+3. Thinly slice the green onions
-4. roughly chop bok choy and green onions
-5. mince the ginger and garlic and add to a small bowl
+4. Mince the garlic and ginger
-6. add soy, maple syrup, sesame oil, and chillis to the bowl and set aside
+5. Mix the garlic, ginger, soy sauce, maple syrup, sesame oil, and chills in a bowl and set aside

+## Cook
-7. optional: toast the sesame seeds in a dry pan, ~3 minutes (keep an eye on them, and toss around frequently)
+1. Optional: toast the sesame seeds in a dry pan, and pour into a bowl or plate for later
-8. fry the carrots in a bit of olive+sesame oil until tender (5 minutes)
+2. In a large wok or frying pan, cook the carrots in a bit of olive and sesame oil until tender (about 7 minutes)
-9. add the ground pork and fry until cooked (4 minutes)
+3. Meanwhile, fry the ground pork in a separate pan until cooked through, then drain
-10. add the sauce, and bring to a simmer for about 2 minutes
+4. Add the reserved sauce to the carrots, and simmer for 2 minutes
-11. add the bok choy, green onions and cook until tender (8 minutes)
+5. Add the pork, bok choy, and green onions, and cook until tenter (about 8 minutes)
+6. Meanwhile, rinse the rice noodles and then submerge in a pot of boiling water.
+Turn off the heat and cover, and let stand for 4 minutes
-12. add the rice noodles and stir until coated
+7. When the noodles and bok choy are done, mix the noodles in and stir until coated
-13. enjoy!
+8. Serve, and sprinkle sesame seeds on top if desired